-Editor’s Note: This post is focused on answering “What is a P&L statement”?
+Editor’s Note: This post is focused on helping you understand profit and loss statements.
 This document is used by most small business owners to help assess business profits and losses coming in and out of their business.
 Read on for insights!

 The question of “how is your business doing?” is generally not a subjective one.
 So, how does a small business owner get concrete insight to performance?
 The answer can be found in a profit and loss (P&L) statement.

 This document is a go-to gauge of small business’s financial condition and growth potential because you can also use the statement to gain insights about your operations and identify new opportunities for growth.
 We’ll get into that more below.

 A P&L statement details a business’ revenue and expenses over a period of time.
 Statements are commonly based on a year, but they can also be made quarterly, depending on your line of business.

 This statement is also referred to as an income statement because it shows the amount of income coming in and expenses going out.
 If the statement reveals the amount of revenue is higher than your expenses, your business is profitable; if the reverse is accurate, you’re running at a loss.